brushing-git/Hospital-Readmissions-Project/README.md

 The key parameters that drive the ability for linear classifiers and neural networks are the weights.
 Initially, these weights are random, but over time, a machine learning model learns these weights via a learning algorithm.
 The algorithm of choice is stochastic gradient descent.
 Intuively, gradient descent is an optimization procedure through parameter space that adjusts parameters by following the contours of that space to valleys called local minima.
 In the case of model optimization, a model's parameters are adjusted by decreasing the weights that contributed to the model's error on the training data set.
 This can be expensive, however, so we only evaluate the model's error rate on a small sample of training data.
 Our random sampling procedure is what makes this "stochastic".

+I used the **ADAM optimizer** found in `pytorch` to implement gradient descent.

+Regularization is collection of methods that aim to prevent models from simply memorizing (overfitting) the data.
+The goal for a good predictive algorithm is that it can generalize to new instances it has not seen so far.
+Intuitively, regularization can be thought of penalizing models for their complexity and encouraging simplicity.
+The regularization methods I used include L2, early stopping, and dropout.
+L2 regularization modifies the error (or loss or cost) function by adding to the error the sum of the square of the weights multiplied by a $\lambda$ parameter; the thought is that bigger weights lead to more overfitting so those bigger weights are penalized by some factor $\lambda$.
+Early stopping is a method by which we stop models early in the training process to prevent them from committing too much memorization.

 ## Experiments